 In this tutorial, I will give you guidelines for creating your own pattern, however, I strongly recommend that you create puppet bodies from muslin (or some other scrap fabric such as an old t-shirt) to test your pattern before you cut your puppet-body pieces from fine cloth.

 MAKING THE HEADThere are several good books on making Waldorf doll heads, including one titled Making Waldorf Dolls published by Hawthorn Press.
-Additionally, you can find excellent instructions here at The Silver Penny and on the blog Doing Without.
+Additionally, you can find excellent instructions on the blog Doing Without.
 Below, I offer a very basic outline of instructions, however, if you've never made a Waldorf doll-head, I suggest you refer to secondary resources for more specific information.

 1/2 cm wide and approx. 5 1/2 or 6 cm high, I cut the width of my fabric about 13 1/2 cm wide, folded it and sewed it into a tube.
 Then I made a tight gather at the top, turned it inside-out, stuffed it firmly (so the height was approx. 6 cm), and tied it off at the bottom.

 Anyhow, to create this type of head from felt, you will need to draw a head with a face in profile and cut 2 pieces.
 You will also need to cut one gusset-piece to go up the back of the head.
 I do not show it in a photo, however, I sewed a test pattern from scrap-felt to make sure the size and shape of the head was correct.
 My first version was too small, so I enlarged the pattern slightly and then proceeded to use the corrected version of my pattern to cut my peach-colored wool felt.

 MAKING THE BODY

 The portion at the top, extending up from the neck, will form a pocket at the back of the puppet's head to accommodate your fingers.
 It is 7 1/2 cm wide.

 At the widest point, the arms measure 21 1/2 cm.